Best LPN Programs in Minnesota 2026

 Campus Based - Website

-• Prepares for NCLEX-PN Board exam.
+• Prepares for NCLEX-PN

-• Clinical placements in first semester.
+• Clinical placements halfway through first semester

 Brooklyn Park, MN